mahbubur-r/neocortexapi/source/MySEProject/AnomalyDetectionSample/README.md

     }
      return dictionary;
 ```
-* After that, we have RunHTMModelLearning method of [HTMModeltraining](https://github.com/SouravPaulSumit/Team_anomaly/blob/master/mySEProject/AnomalyDetectionSample/HTMModeltraining.cs) class to train our model using the converted sequences.
+* After that, we have ExecuteHTMModelTraining method of [HTMTrainingManager](https://github.com/mahbubur-r/neocortexapi/blob/Team_Anomaly_Detection/source/MySEProject/AnomalyDetectionSample/HTMTrainingManager.cs) class to train our model using the converted sequences.
 The numerical data sequences from training (for learning) and predicting folders are combined before training the HTM engine.
 This class returns our trained model object predictor.
 ```csharp
 .....
 MultiSequenceLearning learning = new MultiSequenceLearning();